-Organizations want to deploy high-end video solutions and their underlying networks must be appropriately designed to support the requirements.
-They know traditional IP networks are not well-suited to deal with interactive and real-time requirements, making the delivery of video conferencing traffic unpredictable with increasing complexity for network operators and managers.
+Organizations want to deploy high-end video solutions and their underlying networks must be appropriately designed to support the high bandwidth requirements.
+They know traditional IP networks are not well-suited to deal with interactive and real-time traffic, making the delivery of video conferencing unpredictable which causes increased complexity for network operators and managers.
 Organizations need an easy way to reduce the complexity and lower the associated costs of deploying video conferencing.